email linkedin

 How much paraffins can be blended in diesel fuel?

-Paraffinic HVO/XTL components that meet proposed EN 15940 standard are "premium grade" diesel components, which can be added by tens of percents into diesel fuel.
+Paraffinic HVO/XTL components that meet the EN 15940 standard are "premium grade" diesel components, which can be added by tens of percents into diesel fuel.
 This is possible without compromising fuel quality, exhaust emissions and engine operation.
 HVO/XTL paraffins as blending components in conventional diesel decrease aromatic content of diesel fuel, and when HVO/XTL meets EN 15940 Class A requirements, cetane number of diesel fuel increases leading to reduced exhaust emissions and better engine performance (see Emissions Chapter).

 Diesel fuel standards such as EN 590 and ASTM D 975 are met even with high blending ratios without the technical problem of “blending wall”.
 Therefore these components are called "drop in fuels".
 In practice, some blending limitations exist.
 For example, about 30% HVO can be blended with diesel fuel with density higher than 0.845 kg/dm3 to meet lower density limit of EN 590 standard.
-In the U.S such restrictions for HVO/XTL paraffins do not exist, because ASTM D975 standard does not limit density.
+In the U.S, such restrictions for HVO/XTL paraffins do not exist, because ASTM D975 standard does not limit density.
 When high concentration ratio of paraffinic components is used, lubricity additive is needed in the final blend to protect fuel injection equipment against excess wear.
 Lubricity additive is needed also for conventional winter grade or sulfur-free diesel fuel.

 Paraffinic components "upgrade" fossil diesel used in blending.
 For instance, cetane number and aromatic content limits can be met even with modest diesel blending stock.
 In addition, detrimental effects on the final boiling area do not occur.
 This offers economic benefits for refineries.